How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 Collaborate with your photographer ahead of time to plan what’s being captured.
 A good shot list might include:

-Hero dishes
+Hero dishes and drinks

-Interiors (wide shots + vignettes)
+Interiors (wide shots + details/vignettes)

 Beverage close-ups